 Research studies reflect that there is a high incidence of dysphagia occurring in people with MSA [37].
 The oral stage of swallowing involves the person being able to masticate the bolus adequately and then propel the bolus posteriorly to the pharynx [38].
-In a person with MSA, the propulsion of the bolus is likely to be delayed and extremely effortful; resulting in a significantly prolonged oral stage of the swallow [39].
+In a person with MSA, the propulsion of the bolus is likely to be delayed and extremely effortful, resulting in a significantly prolonged oral stage of the swallow [39].
 This puts them at higher risk of aspiration as the reduced co-ordination may lead to a premature spillage of bolus.
+The SLT should also be aware of mealtimes difficulties that frequently occur in addition to dysphagia in patients with cognitive decline and consult the multi-disciplinary team on how best to manage these [71].

-Due to similarities seen in PSP, MSA and Parkinson's disease, they are often compared with each other in research studies; however, the onset of dysphagia may differ.
+As with speech symptoms, the onset of dysphagia may differ from Parkinson's and PSP.
 Dysphagia latencies are typically 67 months post diagnosis for people with MSA, compared to 42 months in PSP and 130 months in Parkinson's disease [50].
-Although, people with PSP are more likely to experience dysphagia symptoms earlier than MSA patients, MSA patients experience dysphagia significantly sooner than people with Parkinson's disease.
+Thus, people with PSP are more likely to experience dysphagia symptoms earlier than MSA patients, who in turn experience dysphagia significantly sooner than people with Parkinson's disease.